jhancock532/bristol-social-groups/README.md

 - Add SVG illustrations
 - https://www.toools.design/free-open-source-illustrations

-- Add a button to show / hide the mobile menu.

 - All pages use styles from Index.module.scss - update this to seperate out the different page styles, and create a consistent hero component that can be reused on different pages.
 Note the map hero has custom margin - so our hero should be able to accept a custom container class prop and pass that through?

 - The font class should live in a seperate file to `_app` and then get imported into app and the BristolMap component.
 - Mailing list integration?
 - AI pre-processing of event data?
-- Investigate setting up a Netlify CMS integration
 - Add star ranking system for how well groups listed abide by the aims of the site.
 - Refactor every text content link to the new link component
 - Carbon impact of the google form pages?
-May be best to cut these pages and link to the form directly.
+Alternatives?

 ## Development ethos